Inside: Party pom headband from DIY yarn pom poms!

 Welcome to April! (aka party month around this site).
 With birthdays and spring in full force, April has quickly become my favorite month.
 We always turn the party meter up a notch this time of year.
 I am excited to be kicking off a new creative party hat this month.

-Over the next couple weeks we’ll be sharing the juicy how-to details on creating pretty and unique party hats for adults (and some really adorable ones for kids too!).
+Over the next couple of weeks, we’ll be sharing the juicy how-to details on creating pretty and unique party hats for adults (and some really adorable ones for kids too!).

-First up, fun with pom-poms… My love for fabric pom-pom bunches goes way back (see here, here and here).
-Creating a simple headband filled with them makes just about the prettiest party hat that I could imagine.
+First up, fun with pom-poms… My love for fabric pom-pom bunches goes way back (see pom whreats and ordered by color).
+Creating a simple party headband filled with them makes just about the prettiest party hat that I could imagine.
 This project is one that would be best to do with a group of friends and sport around town in general festive revelry.

-To make the yarn pom-poms, wrap a length of yarn around a fork (which gives a tighter pom than using your fingers alone).
-Wrap the yarn about 50 times to get a nice full pom pom.
-Tie off the wrapped yarn in the center and cut all ends away to create a simple pom pom.
+To make the DIY yarn party pom-poms, wrap a length of yarn around a fork (which gives a tighter pom than using your fingers alone).
+Wrap the yarn about 50 times to get a nice full pom-pom.
+Tie off the wrapped yarn in the center and cut all ends away to create a simple pom-pom.

 Adorn this headband for a party look that is truly special.